-During the six months ended June 30, 2014, the Grantee exercised the SAR with respect to 120,000 of the 181,291 shares of common stock underlying the SAR, the aggregate amount of which vested on June 6, 2014.
-The Company issued a total of 85,903 shares of the Company's common stock in two exercises.
+During the nine months ended September 30, 2014, the Grantee exercised the SAR with respect to 120,000 of the 181,291 shares of common stock underlying the SAR, the aggregate amount of which vested on June 6, 2014.
+As a result of these exercises the Company issued a total of 85,903 shares of the Company's common stock in two exercises.
 In connection with these exercises, the excess of the underlying value of the common stock issued over the amount recognized as compensation expense in the Company's financial statements is a cost that is deductible for income tax purposes.
-As such, the Company realized an income tax benefit of \$2,248,000 for this incremental amount, which was recorded as a reduction in the Company's income tax liability and an increase in additional paid-in-capital as of June 30, 2014.
-As of June 30, 2014, 61,291 shares under the SAR that vested on June 6, 2014 remain unexercised.
+As such, the Company realized an income tax benefit of \$2,248,000 for this incremental amount, which was recorded as a reduction in the Company's income tax liability and an increase in additional paid-in-capital as of September 30, 2014.
+As of September 30, 2014, there were 61,291 unexercised shares under the SAR that vested on June 6, 2014.